First official portraits of King Charles III and Queen Camilla released

 King Charles III issues statement thanking all

-The photos were shared on the official social media handles of the royal family along with a message from King Charles III, whose coronation had its own unique moments that led to the creation of several memes around it.
+The photos were shared on the official social media handles of the royal family along with a message from King Charles III.

 “As the Coronation weekend draws to a close, my wife and I just wanted to share our most sincere and heartfelt thanks to all those who have helped to make this such a special occasion,” read the statement that was accompanied by one of the pictures, showing the king and the queen in full ceremonial regalia and their respective crowns.